dhemery/runtime-suite/README.md

         List<Class<?>> filter(Field filterField, List<Class<?>> candidateClasses);
     }

-`RuntimeSuite` calls the `filter()` method, passing it a `Field` that represents the class filter field.
+`RuntimeSuite` calls the `filter()` method, passing it a `Field` that represents the class filter field declared in the suite class.
 You can use this parameter to examine the field declaration or its declaring suite class for annotations or other information.

 Write your `filter()` method to determine whether to include each test class in the suite.
 Return the list of classes that survive the filter. `RuntimeSuite` will submit these classes to other filters (if any are declared).
 The classes that survive all filters are considered part of the suite.